Overview

 There is no HIV-specific criminal law in Gabon, however a proposal for enacting an HIV-specific law was put forward in 2011, but following strong advocacy from local organisations and international agencies, the proposed bill was subsequently abandoned.
 It does however resurface on a regular basis during meetings attended by the government and is continually been opposed by civil society organisations who remain vigilant.

-To our knowledge there has just been one reported case concerning HIV ‘exposure’, however it did not involve criminal prosecution.
-This case from 2019 was a civil case in which a woman sued her husband for alleged intent to transmit HIV to her.
-The outcome of the case is not known.
+To our knowledge there has just been one reported case concerning HIV ‘exposure’.
+This case from 2019 involved a woman alleging her husband intended to transmit HIV to her through his polygamous marriage to another woman who was living with HIV.
+The man was arrested and released on bail, but the outcome of the case is not known.

 Acknowledgements